 I never expected it.
 In fact, I was dead set against it.
 In theory.
 For other people.
 It’s not really couple tattoos or wedding ring tattoos specifically but the whole putting someone’s name on your body.
 It seems so permanent in a world where almost nothing is guaranteed.
 I remember the day I saw my sister-in-law’s name tattooed on my brother’s arm and I thought to myself, “Well, that wasn’t smart.”
 I guess in the end I’m a cynic.

 Two of my brothers are tattoo artists.
 They warn against putting significant other names on your body.
-Hey, it hurts to have wedding ring tattoos removed.
+It hurts to have wedding ring tattoos removed unlike taking off engagement rings.
 I’ve joked a lot how the only names I would ever put on my body are my children’s.
 I’m not good with permanency.
 I’m really not good with hanging my happiness on others and I might have some trust issues if we’re being honest.
 Not that the Big Guy has ever done anything to warrant losing my trust.
 I was just raised waiting for the other foot to drop.

 This morning, the Big Guy said he was going to swing by “the shop” (my brothers’ tattoo shop) and discuss the final details of a new tattoo, A Call of Duty Juggernaut.
 I don’t quite get it but if it has meaning to him, it’s his body.
 Before I left, I jokingly said, “Make sure you have my brother sneak in my name.
 It can be like a hidden Mickey.
 You don’t even have to use my first name.
 It’ll be our little secret.”
 He left.
 I continued Marie Kondo-ing my house that’s looked like a hurricane hit since I started organizing way back in January 2019.
 Yep, that year-long month.